-- Reports and dashboards are customizable to a great extent.
+- Work reports and dashboards are customizable to a great extent.

 - Charts, graphs, and metrics for your workflow analysis.

-So, Scoro would be a great choice for running sales and business.
+So, Scoro project management tool would be a great choice for running sales and business.
 Besides their mobile apps, they also offer a solid number of integrations.
 However, collaboration tools do not include chats and videoconferencing, and content management functionality has much room for improvement.